Frequently Asked Questions

 - ARCRT Chiropractic Radiologic Technologist

-- Individuals who have passed a MN operator’s exam prior to Jan.
+- Individuals who have passed a Minnesota operator’s exam prior to Jan.
 1, 2008

-- Physician assistants with a valid physician-physician assistant agreement
+- Licensed physician assistants with a valid physician-physician assistant agreement

 - Radiology Practitioner Assistant (RPA)